-- 1) Remove the original magazine from the weapon and ensure that then weapon is clear and safe. - 2) Remove the slide from the receiver following the normal Glock handgun disassembly method. - 3) Remove the original weapon barrel from the slide.
+- 1) Remove the original magazine from the weapon and ensure that then weapon is clear and safe. - 2) Remove the slide from the frame following the normal 1911 handgun disassembly method. - 3) Remove the original weapon barrel from the slide. - 4) Install the Recoil barrel and spring into slide.